terwoord/overdrive/Readme.md

 to use interface, which presents a easy way read and write to a store and will be able to reach high performance deduplication.

-This basically means that it lets a developer store fixed-size blocks in a store, while transparently deduplicating, to prevent sharing double data.
+It lets a developer save and retrieve fixed-size blocks in a store, while transparently deduplicating those blocks.
+No double data is being stored.
 The library is intended to be used by other projects, to provide a means to open stores, and use them.

 Overdrive aims to help developers implement deduplication techniques, similar to the ones found in ZFS and Windows Server 2012 in their own software, while not having the full knowledge required to implement